microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/docs/New-MgChatMessage.md

 # New-MgChatMessage

 ## SYNOPSIS
-Send a new chatMessage in the specified channel or a chat.
+Send a new chatMessage in the specified chat.
+This API can't create a new chat; you must use the list chats method to retrieve the ID of an existing chat before you can create a chat message.

 ## SYNTAX